 Do dogs feel empathy for each other, or are we anthropomorphizing them?

-Empathy, one of the more complex human emotions, is the ability to identify with another person; sense what they're feeling, and respond emotionally in a similar manner.
+Empathy, one of the more complex human emotions, is the ability to identify with another person, sense what they're feeling, and respond emotionally in a similar manner.
 Having the ability to put yourself in another person's shoes is what makes us truly human.

-Do dogs feel empathy?
+Do dogs have empathy?

 Studies show that dogs do indeed show empathy for each other, for their people, and even for strangers.
 While not everyone in the scientific community agrees on the degree to which dogs have cognitive emotions like empathy, most dog owners ascribe human traits, emotions, or intentions to their dogs.

 And why not?
 After all, we evolved together.
 Dogs are the oldest domesticated species, and have lived alongside humans, observing our every twitch, mood, and emotion, for thousands of years.
 Reading human emotions has been advantageous for their survival as a species, and elevated them to their unique status as "man's best friend."

 Dogs also display more human behaviors than any other other animal.
 Because of these behaviors, it's easy to feel like your dog is almost human.
 Dogs are sentient beings, and like people, dogs have a rich inner life.
 Dogs feel joy, optimism, anxiety, fear, excitement, sadness, and other emotions, just on a different level than most adult humans.

 Scientific data suggests that human toddlers start showing empathy, in a primitive way, around the age of two.
 Some scientists and psychologists believe that dogs have the mental and emotional capacity of a roughly two-year-old human child.